mschoenebeck/zeos-demo/README.md

 # use '-' in the above notation to move assets in the other direction (from your ZEOS wallet back into your testnet account)
 ```

-Check out what your private transactions look like on chain using the (UX Testnet block explorer)[https://testnet.uxnetwork.io/].
+Check out what your private transactions look like on chain using the [UX Testnet block explorer](https://testnet.uxnetwork.io/).